angular/protractor/CONTRIBUTING.md

 [FAQ](https://github.com/angular/protractor/blob/master/docs/faq.md).

 When submitting an issue, please include context from your test and your application.
 If there's an error, please include the error text.
+Try running with troubleshooting messages (`protractor --troubleshoot`) against your configuration to make sure that there is not an error with your setup.

 Please format code and markup in your issue using [github markdown](https://help.github.com/articles/github-flavored-markdown).